borntofrappe/project-euler/012 - Highly Divisible Triangular Number/README.md

 divisibleTriangleNumber(23); // 630
 ```

 However, already with `167` it starts to take a while.
-The potential infinite loop is right around the corner.
-In other words, the logic is sound, but not enough to solve the problem at hand.
+The potential infinite loop is right around the corner, and while the logic is sound, it's not enough to solve the problem at hand.

 It's not the solution, but it was a perfect excuse to practice with recursion.
 To this end, I decided to store the code in the `failure.js` script.